 Functions Overview

-SenseDeep tracks the Lambda functions in your connected AWS accounts.
-It aggregates per-Lambda metrics and detailed invocation logs from CloudWatch into a complete perspective for your serverless applications.
+SenseDeep tracks the lambda functions in your connected AWS accounts.
+It aggregates per-lambda metrics and invocation logs from CloudWatch into a complete perspective for your serverless applications.

 For true observability, it is important to have both a high level view of your function metrics and the ability to pin-point the exact details causing specific issues.
-SenseDeep provides high level metrics and graphs, while also delivering in context, exact Lambda execution logs.
+SenseDeep provides high level metrics and graphs, while also delivering in detailed lambda execution logs.

-Coupled with reactive monitoring support, SenseDeep provides a powerful alarm/alert mechanism so that your serverless applications can be automatically monitored 24x7x365 and proactive notification when issues arise in your application.
+Augmenting these monitoring capabilities, SenseDeep provides a powerful alarm/alert mechanism so that your serverless applications can be automatically monitored 24x7x365 and proactive notification when issues arise in your application.

 Metrics